Uberspace/lab/source/guide_coturn.rst

 coturn
 ########

+.. warning:: This guide `seems to be broken <https://github.com/Uberspace/lab/issues/844>`_.

 .. tag_list::

 The `TURN Server <https://github.com/coturn/coturn>`_ is a VoIP media traffic NAT traversal server and gateway.
 It can be used as a general-purpose network traffic TURN server and gateway, too.